-Blue ling (Molva dypterygia Pennant, 1784) is a benthic, non-migratory species that aggregates for mating along the continental slope and on offshore banks and seamounts(ICES, 2017) Males become mature at 9 and females at 11 years.
-A typical gadoid, a female will produce from 1-3 million eggs, but compared to shallow water gadoids, individuals may live up to 30 years (Large et al., 2010).
-Blue ling fisheries have been recorded in FAO landings data since 1950.
-Peak catches occurred in the 1980s (Fig. 6), after which catches were strongly reduced, partly due to restricting catches to periods when mating aggregations were not occurring, and to management measures reducing total allowable catches in the northeast Atlantic(ICES, 2017)
+Blue ling (Molva dypterygia Pennant, 1784) is a benthic, non-migratory species distributed within the NE and NW Atlantic and the western Mediterranean, typically between depths of 350-500 m.
+It aggregates for mating along the continental slope and on offshore banks and seamounts, which makes it vulnerable for serial depletion (ICES, 2017).
+Blue ling fisheries have been recorded in FAO landings data since 1950 with landings from Norway and Germany in the NE Atlantic.
+Faroe Islands entered the fishery in the early 1970s.
+Peak catches occurred in the 1980s (Fig. 6), after which catches were strongly reduced, partly due to restricting catches to periods when mating aggregations were not occurring, and to management measures reducing total allowable catches in the NE Atlantic.
+In the NE Atlantic, two of the depleted spawning areas have remained closed since 1993 and since 2003 ICES has advised for no direct fishery and a reduction in bycatch (ICES, 2017).

 Longnose velvet dogfish (Centroscymnus crepidater Barbosa du Bocage & de Brito Capello, 1864), also known under many other common names, such as Black shark and Deepwater dogfish in Australia, Pailona à long nez in France, and Sapata preta in Azores.
-This shark is widespread globally, being found on bathyal ridges and continental slopes at in all oceans, except the western Atlantic, central Pacific and polar waters.
-It is a live bearer, giving birth to 4-8 young in a litter.
-There are no reliable data on age, with one estimate of age at reproduction as 9-15 years.
+This shark is benthic and widespread globally, being found on bathyal ridges and continental slopes at depths between 230 -1500 m, in all oceans, except the western Atlantic, central Pacific and polar waters.
 In the FAO database, Ireland was the only country reporting landings of this species until 2002 (Fig. 2).
-Subsequently, France and United Kingdom entered the fishery, with France landing very large amounts, as high as 2,460 tonnes in 2010.
-Estimated unreported landings exceed those reported to FAO by only minor amounts (Fig. 6).
+Subsequently, France and United Kingdom entered the fishery, with France landing relatively large amounts, as high as 2,460 t in 2010.
+Estimated unreported landings exceed those reported to FAO by only minor amounts (Fig. 6) due to some discarding of this species.